 Many companies now accept Bitcoin as payment for goods bought online.
 Some online casinos also accept Bitcoin through an eWallet.
 A Bitcoin casino also still accepts many other currencies as well.
+The number of websites who actively look for a credit card processor who can help with cryptocurrency payments is skyrocketing.
 For the average person, the biggest problem with cryptocurrencies is that we are so used to government currencies that we have a hard time getting our heads around the notion of a currency independent of a government.

 Although Bitcoin was created only in 2009, by an “inventor” called Satoshi Nakamoto, who most people think is the pseudonym of a group of creators, the idea of an alternative currency was known at least 100 years ago.
 Thomas Edison spoke about a currency that would replace government currency because governments had already proven themselves unreliable with regard to the trustworthiness of their currencies.
 Bitcoin value and the value of all cryptocurrencies is thus a function of the confidence people have or don’t have in fiat government currencies.

 The great fear is that it is inevitable that fiat government currencies will all implode and a new medium of exchange will have to be established.
 Cryptocurrencies take the formation of new currencies out of the hands of governments.
 Government money is no longer backed by a physical entity, such as gold, as it was in the past.
 It is in reality a measurement of debt and if enough people default on their debts all at once a crisis ensues.
 This is what happened in 2008 as mortgage holders defaulted on their loans.
 But the fiat currencies that had produced the overconsumption of mortgagees lived on.